chipfoundry/serial_controller_example/docs/source/index.md

 ## Overview

-This repository contains a sample user project for the [Caravel](https://github.com/chipfoundry/caravel.git) chip user space.
-It includes a simple counter demonstrating how to use Caravel's utilities such as IO pads, logic analyzer probes, and the Wishbone port.
-The repository also follows the recommended structure for open-mpw shuttle projects.
+This repository contains a Caravel user project that integrates 8 UARTs and 5 SPI masters on the user Wishbone window, with direct IO mapping to GPIO pads.
+It includes cocotb tests and firmware examples.

 ## Prerequisites